rwbaskette/spark-vllm-docker/README.md

 ### 2025-12-21

+- Added `--pre-tf` / `--pre-transformers` flag to `build-and-copy.sh` to install pre-release transformers (5.0.0rc or higher).
+Use it if you need to run GLM 4.6 Air or any other model that requires transformers 5.0.
+It may cause issues with other models, so you may want to stick to the release version for everything else.
-Pre-built wheels now support release versions.
+- Pre-built wheels now support release versions.
 Use with `--use-wheels release`.
-Using nightly wheels or building from source is recommended for better performance.
+- Using nightly wheels or building from source is recommended for better performance.

 ### 2025-12-20